johno/pixyll/_posts/2022-02-15-paying_yourself_llc.md

 ## How Do I Pay Myself From My LLC?

-How you get paid out from your LLC depends on how it’s set up and operated.
+How you get paid from your LLC depends on how it’s set up and operated.

 There are two categories of LLC: